 Comparative data for the prior year has been presented only for certain sections of the accompanying financial statements in order to provide an understanding of the changes in the Authority's financial position and operations.
 This data has been restated where necessary for comparable classifications.
+Notes to the Financial Statements

-Note 2- Deposits and Investments
+Note 2-Deposits and Investments